 The story of Naaman is found in 2 Kings 5.
 Naaman was a powerful warrior in the Syrian army who had leprosy.
 The biblical meaning of Naaman means “pleasant”.

 He lived up to his name.
-He found out from a little slave girl that the Israelite prophet Elijah could heal him.
+He found out from a little slave girl that the Israelite prophet Elisha could heal him.
 Naaman responded pleasantly to her recommendation.

-He went to visit Elijah who told him to go dip in the Jordan river 7 times.
+He went to visit Elisha who told him to go dip in the Jordan river 7 times.
 He was very upset about this instruction and initially refused to do it.

-But his servants spoke some sense into him and he decided to follow Elijah’s direction.
+But his servants spoke some sense into him and he decided to follow Elisha’s direction.

 After dipping 7 times, he was healed of his leprosy.
 Thereafter, he stopped worshiping false gods and turned his faith toward the God of Israel.